Damien Hirst accused of copying African art

 Still, some Twitter users were as outraged as Ehikhamenor and used images of ancient Nigerian art to show the similarities with Hirst's work.

-Others labeled Hirst an "art thief."
+Another labeled Hirst an "art thief."

 This is a landmark year at the Venice Biennale for Nigeria, which for the first time has its own pavilion.
 Ehikhamenor is one of three artists exhibiting in that pavilion, alongside Peju Alatise and Qudus Onikeku.